EnigmaBridge/slate/source/index.html.md

 </aside>

-#  API Key Enrolment
+#  Get API Key

-> Once you have a client ID and authentication data, you are ready to create your first API key (one client ID will typically have several API keys to separate software clients).
+Once you have a client ID and authentication data, you are ready to create your first API key (one client ID will typically have several API keys to separate software clients).
 All operational requests need a valid API key, even though it is usually hidden in client-side libraries.

+> The automation code is only available if Enigma Bridge provides automation for particular use case or application.
+All operational requests need a valid ClientID, even though it is usually hidden in client-side libraries.

+## Automation

 ```shell
 curl -i \